Mayur22103/Campus-Placement-Management-System/README.md

 🌟 Campus Placement Management System
 -

-📖 Project Overview
+ 📖 Project Overview :

   The Campus Placement Management System is a web-based information system designed to streamline the campus placement process.
 By automating key functions, the system reduces manual effort, ensures better optimization, abstraction, and security, and facilitates a smooth experience for students, administrators, and recruiters during campus hiring.

-📝 Project Description
+ 📝 Project Description :

   The Campus Placement Management System serves as a centralized platform for managing placement-related activities within a college or university.
 The system replaces traditional manual processes with a modern, user-friendly web application that simplifies tasks such as student registration, company job postings, and placement tracking.

 ---

 🎯 Key Objectives:
+-
     🚀 Automate the placement process to save time and effort.
     🔒 Provide secure access for students, administrators, and recruiters.
     📊 Optimize data management and enhance usability.
     💬 Facilitate seamless communication between stakeholders.
     🛠️ Technologies Used

 ---

   Front-End:
-🌐 HTML
+    🌐 HTML,
-🎨 CSS
+    🎨 CSS,
-🅱️ Bootstrap
+    🅱️ Bootstrap,
-✨ JavaScript
+    ✨ JavaScript,
-🔄 jQuery
+    🔄 jQuery,
     🎨 SCSS

   Back-End:
     🖥️ PHP

   Database:
     💾 MySQL

   Tools:
-💻 Visual Studio Code
+    💻 Visual Studio Code,
-🧰 Git
+    🧰 Git,
-🌐 GitHub
+    🌐 GitHub,
     ⚡ XAMPP

 ---

 ✨ Features
 -
     Student Module:

     📝 Register and update profiles.

     📄 View and apply for available job opportunities.

     Company Module:

     📢 Post job openings and requirements.

     🔍 Access and shortlist candidate profiles.

     Admin Module:

     🛡️ Manage student and company accounts.

     📊 Monitor placement activities and generate reports.

 ---

 ⚙️ Setup and Installation Prerequisites
 -
     ⚡ XAMPP or any compatible PHP server.

     🧰 Git for version control.

     💻 Visual Studio Code or any preferred text editor.

 ---

 Steps

     1.Clone the repository: git clone https://github.com/Mayur22103/Campus-Placement-Management-System.git

     2.Open the project folder in Visual Studio Code.

     3.Set up the database:
       -Start XAMPP and enable Apache and MySQL services.
       -Open phpMyAdmin in your browser.
       -Create a new database.
       -Import the provided SQL file into the database.

     4.Start the application:
       -Place the project folder in the htdocs directory of XAMPP.
       -Access the application in your browser : http://localhost/Campus-Placement-Management-System

 ---